State-Space Representation of INGARCH Models and Their Application in Insurance: Practical application of the heterogeneous NB-INGARCH model

-This section illustrates the implementation of the proposed Poisson-INGARCH(1,1) and the NB-INGARCH(1,1) models using a real insurance dataset.
-The data comes from the Wisconsin Local Government Property Insurance Fund (LGPIF) described in \citet{frees2016multivariate}, which contains observed IM claims from 1,234 local government entities between 2006 and 2010.
-Summary statistics of the this dataset can be found in \citet{frees2016multivariate} and \citet{youn2023simple}.
+We measure the performance of the proposed heterogeneous NB-INGARCH model using a real insurance dataset.
+The data is from the Wisconsin Local Government Property Insurance Fund (LGPIF), described in \citet{frees2016multivariate}.
+The dataset contains observed inland marine (IM) claims from 1,234 local government entities over the years 2006--2010, which we index by \(t=1,\ldots,5\).
+Summary statistics for this dataset can be found in \citet{frees2016multivariate} and \citet{youn2023simple}.

-Entities with zero coverage were excluded, leaving 1016 entities for analysis.
-Two categorical variables are included: \emph{entity type} (categorical with six levels: miscellaneous, city, county, school, town, and village) and \emph{coverage level}, divided into three intervals—coverage~1: $(0,0.135]$, coverage~2: $(0.135,0.495]$, and coverage~3: $(0.495,\infty)$.
-In addition, data from 894 local government entities in 2011 are used as a hold-out sample for testing.
+Entities with zero coverage are excluded, leaving 1,016 entities for the empirical analysis.
+We include two categorical covariates.
+The first is \emph{entity type}, with six levels: miscellaneous, city, county, school, town, and village.
+The second is \emph{coverage level}, which is divided into three intervals: